DanAndreiIoan/Bugs/README.md

 When I change the language to Romanian, not all words are translated.

 **Steps to reproduce**
-1. Start Postman.
+1. Start Postman
-2. New Collenction  = "Weather".
+2. New Collenction  = "Weather"
-3. Creat a "Request".
+3. Creat a "Request"
 4. Insert Endpoint "api.openweathermap.org/data/2.5/weather?q=Londra&appid={API key}.
-5. Insert Parameter "lang" with value "ro".
+5. Insert Parameter "lang" with value "ro"

 **Expected result**